AMReX-Astro/workflow/sphinx_docs/source/nersc-workflow.rst

 Jobs in the xfer queue start up quickly.
 The best approach is to start one as you start your main job (or make it dependent on the main job).
-The sample ``process.xrb`` script will wait for output and then archive it as it is produced, using the techniques described for titan above.
+The sample ``process.xrb`` script will wait for output and then archive it as it is produced.